+BINARY pathname-3

-BINARY filename-3 opens a binary (object) file with the specified name (in the current UFD) on PRIMOS file unit 3.
-This inhibits the compiler instruction COBOL from opening a default object file.
+This command opens a binary (object) file with the specified name pathname-3 on PRIMOS file unit 3, and inhibits the compiler instruction COBOL from opening a default object file.
+Note

-If the BINARY or LISTING commands are used prior to the COBOL command to establish non-default files, then COBOL does not close these files upon completion.
+If the BINARY or LISTING commands are used prior to the COBOL command, then COBOL does not close these files upon completion.